mikekaminsky/RapRhymer/README.md

 A proof-of-concept for a rap music generation app.

 ##TODO:
-1. Improve randomization for grabbing rhymes
-2. Figure out way of identifying and excluding 'bad' lyrics.
-3. Improve rhyme engine.
+1. Improve rhyme engine.
-  * Do some analysis on which rhymes are most and least prevalent.
-May want to exclude lines that don't have enough potential rhymes.
-  * Exclude same-word rhymes
-  * Improve rhyme index for multi-syllabic rhymes
+  * Improve rhyme index for multi-syllabic rhymes Proposed rule:
+    * Starting from the end of the word keep leters until you hit a syllable break (identified by a number in the dictionary), then take letters going backwards until you hit a vowel.